 A. Conger Goodyear House

-WMF took the lead in the fight to save the house, which was acquired through a partnership between WMF, the Barnett and Annalee Newman Foundation, and the Society for the Preservation of Long Island Antiquities (SPLIA) and was listed on the National Register of Historic Places.
-All parties worked to have the house designated as a local landmark, and most urgently, to find a buyer and ensure long-term preservation of the structure.
+Brought to our by local preservationists and architectural historians, the house was listed on the 2002 World Monuments Watch.
+A bulldozer and a permit to raze the house were on-site at the time of the Watch announcement.
+We took the lead in the fight to save the house, which was acquired through a partnership between WMF, the Barnett and Annalee Newman Foundation, and the Society for the Preservation of Long Island Antiquities and was listed on the National Register of Historic Places.
+All parties worked to have the house designated as a local landmark, and most urgently, to find a buyer and ensure its long-term preservation.

 We provided technical expertise and secured funding for the repairs, restoration, and development of a plan for the future stewardship of the house.
 These efforts raised significant local, national, and international attention to the threat of demolition to modern architecture.
 In the spring and summer following the 2002 Watch announcement, a new roof, new water lines, new electric power lines, and a new boiler were installed, the landscape was groomed, the interior was painted, the outdoor waterfall was repaired, and a conservation study on the original materials, finishes, and colors was conducted.
 Repairs in autumn 2002 included work on a new driveway, pool cleaning, interior wiring, and replacing damaged windows.
 Today, the house is privately owned and protected by a preservation easement.

 The A. Conger Goodyear House narrowly escaped demolition that has plagued many other contemporary buildings and survives as an encouraging example for the future of remaining modern structures that are threatened by destruction, development, or expansion.